pauverblom/ExtensionKSP/README.md

     *   `Kerbal Space Program Launcher: Run KSP`: Launches the game using your configured preference.
     *   `Kerbal Space Program Launcher: Set Kerbal Space Program Executable Path`: Opens a file dialog to easily select and save your KSP executable path.
 *   **Clear Feedback:** Provides informational and error messages to guide you (e.g., if launching fails or when the path is updated).

-*(A screenshot of the rocket icon in the VS Code editor title bar would be great here!
-You can add one after publishing.)*

 ## Requirements